-The raw data, from all image sources, is listed in Table~\ref{t:dataset} (left), along with the characterization of the Floralens dataset (right) that results from sampling the raw data.
+The raw data from all image sources are listed in Table~\ref{t:dataset} (left), along with the characterization of the Floralens dataset (right) that results from sampling the raw data.
 The corresponding histograms, depicting the number of species versus the number of images, are illustrated in Figure~\ref{fig:species-counts}.
 In the raw data, more than 4 million images were available for consideration, covering 2,539 species (93\% of the FloraOn catalog).
 Only 0.5\% of these images are from FloraOn, and approximately two-thirds are taken from iNaturalist.
 Moreover, only 1,678 species reached our lower bound threshold of 50 images (61\% of the FloraOn catalog).
-This scarcity for some species can be due to subjective issues like the visual attractiveness of the plant, e.g., having a showy flower, or it can be a real effect, reflecting its rare status in the wild.
-This effect makes the raw data distribution long-tailed (Figure~\ref{fig:species-counts-raw}, shown in logarithmic scale).
+This scarcity for some species can be due to subjective issues, such as the visual attractiveness of the plant, e.g., having a showy flower, or it can be a real effect, reflecting its rare status in the wild.
+This effect gives the raw data a long-tailed distribution (Figure~\ref{fig:species-counts-raw}, shown in logarithmic scale).

 The Floralens dataset was derived by sampling the raw data as follows.
-First, we filtered out species with less than 50 images.
-Then, for each of the remaining species, we sampled up to 200 images from the datasets, prioritizing data sources in the following order: (1) FloraOn; (2) Pl@ntNet; (3) Observation.org, and; (4) iNaturalist.
-That is, for the 50-200 image target per species, we use up as many images as possible from FloraOn first, then from Pl@ntNet, and so on.
+First, we filtered out species with fewer than 50 images.
+Then, for each of the remaining species, we sampled up to 200 images from the datasets, prioritizing data sources in the following order: (1) FloraOn; (2) Pl@ntNet; (3) Observation.org, and (4) iNaturalist.
+That is, for the 50-200 image target for each species, we use up as many images as possible from FloraOn first, then from Pl@ntNet, and so on.